 Huawei has also revealed it is working on a foldable phone of its own.
 Recent speculation indicates the company is working with LG Design on the flexible display for it, with an inward form factor, and that it was hoping to launch it by November, possibly beating Samsung to the punch.

 In 2016, Lenovo showed off prototype concepts for a foldable smartphone and tablet, including a phone that could literally wrap around a person’s wrist (seen above).
-Since then, however, Lenovo has not revealed any plans to release the concept as part of a consumer device.
+Lenovo has since confirmed it is working on a foldable phone, but said it isn’t concerned with being first to market.

 Are you excited about the prospect of a foldable phone from Samsung?
 Let us know in the comments.